The First Page of the site is this Introduction and Background section.

 “Natural Selection”: A phenomenon unfortunately so called by its discoverer, Charles Darwin.
 The.Best.Idea.Ever: An entity acts and, as a result, there are more of such entities in space and/or time (Cloak 1986).
 No selector entity is required.
 Given the right initial environment, such as that in places on or near the surface of our Earth, and given deep enough time, repeated events of Natural Selection have resulted in "endless forms most beautiful" (Darwin 1859).

-Universal Selection or Universal Darwinism: Any occurrence of counter-entropic design is a result of natural or artificial selection.
+Universal Selection or Universal Darwinism: Any case of apparent design is actually a result of natural or artificial selection (cf. Campbell 1960, Cziko 1995).

 After reading a number of cultural neo-evolutionist books and articles, particularly by Leslie A White, Elman Service, and Marvin Harris, and while working on my dissertation (p.
 23), I began to realize that selection (“natural” or artificial) is the only mechanism, for any kind of evolution, which meets the standards of naturalism.
 That led to thinking of analogues to genes, then considered the units of “biological” inheritance.
 I wrote that up in Cloak 1966, using the expression “units of cultural instruction”.

-My thinking about this finally reached the light of day with Cloak 1975, where I spoke of “i-culture” - instructions, analogous to genes, and m-culture, the associated phenotypic features.
+My thinking about this finally reached the light of day with Cloak 1975a, where I spoke of “i-culture” - instructions, analogous to genes, and "m-culture" - material culture (in the broadest sense), the associated phenotypic features.
 Apparently Richard Dawkins had been thinking along these same lines, and introduced the meme, as a “replicator”, like a gene, in Dawkins 1976.

 About Hierarchical Perceptual Control Theory (hPCT).